ASB Case Review

-- The Community Trigger is a process which allows members of the community to ask the Community Safety Partnership to review their response to complaints of Anti-Social Behaviour.
+- The ASB Case Review is a process which allows members of the community to ask the Community Safety Partnership to review their response to complaints of Anti-Social Behaviour.

-- The Trigger is designed to ensure we work together to try and resolve repeated reports of ant-social behaviour, where there has been inappropriate action taken to address this.
-Members of the community will be able to tell us about it under the Community Trigger.
+- The review is designed to ensure we work together to try and resolve repeated reports of ant-social behaviour, where there has been inappropriate action taken to address this.
+Members of the community will be able to tell us about it under the ASB Case Review.

 - We will do this by talking about the problem, sharing information and using our resources to try and reach an agreeable outcome.